nehamehta05/Coffee_data_Analytics-Using-PostgreSQL/README.md

 Problem:
 The business aims to expand by opening three coffee shops in India's top 3 major cities.
 Since its launch in January 2023, the company has successfully sold its products online and received an overwhelmingly positive response in several cities.
 As a data analyst, your task is to analyze the sales data and provide insights to recommend the top three cities for this expansion.

+**Project Description:**

+This project involves analyzing the sales data of a coffee company using PostgreSQL to assist in its expansion strategy.
+The company, launched in January 2023, has experienced significant online sales success and aims to open physical coffee shops in India's top three major cities.
+As a data analyst, your objective is to explore the coffee sales dataset to identify key trends and customer preferences.
+By leveraging SQL queries, you will extract actionable insights, such as sales performance, city-wise revenue, and customer demographics, to recommend the top three cities where the company should establish new coffee shops for optimal market penetration and growth.

 # **Recommendations**

 City 1: Pune